Things to Know About The High School Project

 We are in the planning process now.
 Everything we learn between now and the fall will inform the FY2021 CIP budget, including fine-tuning of the $103M (FY2018 - FY2019) estimate.
 The School Board approves the funding for projects through the budget process.
 This is a normal budget process for a project of this size.

 Educational programming is not a direct cost-driver.
 It will influence the use of the sites acquired and interior space design.
-Programming costs, which is primarily staffing, comes out of the Operating Budget, not the CIP.
+Programming costs, which is primarily staffing, come out of the Operating Budget, not the CIP.